Embassy of India

 India and Sweden have had longstanding close relations based on common values; strong business, investment and R&D linkages; and similar approaches to meet global challenges of peace & security and development.

-This year there have been three ministerial interactions- Foreign Ministers (Munich in Feb 2022); Environment Ministers (Nairobi in March 2022); Aviation & Infrastructure Ministers (Virtual in March 2022).
-Despite Covid19 constraints, there were eight substantive Ministerial interactions, most in virtual format in 2020 and eight Ministerial interactions in 2021.
+During 2022 there were three ministerial interactions - Foreign Ministers (Munich in Feb 2022); Environment Ministers (Nairobi in March 2022); Aviation & Infrastructure Ministers (Virtual in March 2022).
+Despite Covid-19 constraints, there were eight substantive Ministerial interactions, most in virtual format in 2020 and eight Ministerial interactions in 2021.

 Sweden hosted the First ever India Nordic Summit in Stockholm in April 2018 where Prime Minister Modi and his counterparts from all five Nordic countries participated.
 Prime Minister of Sweden and India also interacted during the India EU Leaders’ Meeting in virtual format on 8 May 2021 and in Glasgow on 1 Nov 2021.
 Sweden also participated in the First India Nordic Baltic Conclave co-chaired by External Affairs Minister Dr. S Jaishankar in November 2020.